 "Why?
 This is all our property and we don't have to worry about anyone entering that we did not invite.
 Isn't that one of the best liberties we have?"
 Bonnie pointed out with a smile.

-Monique suspected that Bonnie used the alone time to continue to come to grips with their freedom.
+Monique suspected Bonnie used the alone time to continue to come to grips with their freedom.
 She had never realized how hard slavery had been on Bonnie until they were free.
 While she and Wade easily cast off the shackles and moved on into society, Bonnie wrestled with it.
 Monique tried to talk to Bonnie about it, but Bonnie could not really put her troubles into words.
-Monique figured that it was something only time would be able to heal.
+Monique figured it was something only time would be able to heal.
 Bonnie silently agreed.
 But, this made Bonnie's attitude make a little more sense to Monique.

-The couple also spent time fixing up their home, decorating it with treasures; some of those purchased and others kept over from their adventures on Anything's Possible.
+The couple also spent time fixing up their home, decorating it with treasures.
+Some of those purchased and others kept over from their adventures on the Anything's Possible.
 They thoroughly enjoyed this.
 There was something about making a space their own that touched them deep within and often, they were overwhelmed while doing it.
 Sometimes, they had breakdowns, amazed that all of this was theirs when around the same time last year they had been someone's property and toys.

 They started a small farm and raised some livestock when they got bored again.
 The animals mostly just provided them with eggs and milk.
 Whatever they did not use, they would send to their friends.

-Most of the former crew suspected that Bonnie was going to get into some kind of weapons business when she was done lying about like a lazy cat.
+Most of the former crew suspected that Bonnie would get into some kind of weapons business when she was done lying about like a lazy cat.
 She knew too much about guns and how to use them and liked them too much to not do anything with the knowledge.
 She might even teach women how to use guns, just in case they needed to defend themselves.
-Monique just hoped that her companion did not end up shooting someone.
+Monique just hoped her companion did not end up shooting someone.

 Mostly, Bonnie and Monique enjoyed being independent, just like the rest of the crew.

 And then there were Kim and Shego.
-Kim and Shego stayed the longest at the Porter manor, which was no real surprise.
-Kim was enjoying her former captain and her mentor's company too much to leave them.
+Kim and Shego stayed the longest at Porter Manor, which was no real surprise.
+Kim enjoyed her former captain's and her mentor's company too much to leave them.
 They got along on land just as well as they did at sea.
 Her wife did not make waves with the relationship either.
 In fact, Shego only added to their group dynamic.

-Shego found that she and Betty got along quite well, especially when they were getting in trouble with their women.
+Shego found she and Betty got along quite well, especially when they were getting in trouble with their spouses.
 And get in trouble they did.
 It was always something with the pair and it did not help when they found a common interest that only led to more trouble.

 "This stuff is great," the pale warrior declared, holding a goblet half-full of the rich wine.
-She and Betty were reclining in one of the many rooms in Porter manor.
+She and Betty relaxed and reclined in one of the many rooms in Porter Manor.